nicklan/pnmixer/README.md

 should run fine in any system tray.

 PNMixer is designed to work on systems that use ALSA for sound management.
-Any other sound driver like OSS or FFADO, or sound server like PulseAudio or Jackd, are currently not supported (patches welcome).
+Any other sound driver like OSS or FFADO are currently not supported (patches welcome).
+There is no *official* PulseAudio support at the moment, but it seems that PNMixer behaves quite well anyway when PA is running.
+Feel free to try and to give some feedback.

 PNMixer is a fork of [OBMixer](http://jpegserv.com/?page_id=282) with a number of additions.
 These include: